 Fire safety in residential accommodation is covered by both of the:

 Advice may also be sought from other sources such as Trade Associations and competent fire safety consultants.

 Although the Fire Authority may provide limited advice the duty to ensure that all people using the premises are safe from the effects of a fire rests with the responsible person.

-Examples of how a fire may start can be found on our Black Museum.
+Examples of how a fire may start can be found on the Heads Up website.